-‘…how you doing Earl?’
+‘…how you doing Eastleigh?’

 ‘Could be better…long drive.’

 He told me you’d be late.
-We need to get your cargo off and the rig turned round with me in it, like, yesterday.’
+We need to get your cargo off and the rig turned round with me in it…like…yesterday.’

-The man in the beaten up jeep gave her the once over, ‘You from round here?’
+The man in the beaten up jeep gave her the once over, ‘You’re from round here?’
 He spat leaving a crater in the snow near her feet, ‘I don’t recognise you.
 What’s wrong with your eyes?’

-‘Nothing to be worried about, sir,’ Slice pulled her hat from her head, ‘I’m as normal inside as the next young girl even if my Mum always says they must have given her the wrong kid at the hospital.
+‘Nothing to be worried about, sir,’ Char pulled her hat from her head, ‘I’m as normal inside as the next young girl even if my Mum always says they must have given her the wrong kid at the hospital.
 The condition’s called Polycoria it makes me look a bit odd.’

 ‘I’m going as far as Spokane.
 First sign I see of you being more of freak than you already look you’re back on the road side.’

-It turned out the man’s name was North, and he was a vet: from oil rigs to a half dozen bullshit conflicts he’d been there.It didn’t take her long to work her magic.
+It turned out the man’s name was Eastleigh, and he was a vet: from oil rigs to a half dozen bullshit conflicts he’d been there.It didn’t take her long to work her magic.

 ‘…I’m ready for retirement now; had enough of the mountains.’